 Ice Pack Test

 In this test, an ice pack is placed on the eyelids for a few minutes and then removed.
-In people with myasthenia, there is a transient improvement in eyelid drooping due to the cold decreasing the acetylcholinesterase breaking down acetylcholine at the neuromuscular junction.
+In people with myasthenia, there is a temporary improvement in eyelid drooping due to the cold decreasing the acetylcholinesterase breaking down acetylcholine at the neuromuscular junction.

 Nerve Conduction Studies